The paste wax project: Beaut Beads

 Any car racing fanatics will understand the "fetish" we have for the Gulf racing colours.

-We had intended to release this wax in Spring 2020, but hit a set back when our new custom 250ml jar was delayed over 6 months from the guys making it in Brisbane for us.
+We had intended to release this wax in Spring 2020, but hit a setback when our new custom 250mL jar was delayed by more than 6 months from the guys making it in Brisbane for us.
 All due to the specific plastic we needed to make the jars becoming impossible to obtain in Australia - thank you COVID.
 We have been patiently waiting for this final piece of the puzzle to arrive so we can begin making it here (which should be the start of 2021).
-In the meantime, we already had our mini me 50ml jars here and ready to go, so over the course of three weeks our team worked together in making this special one-off labelled edition (With the Ford GT40 - P1075 - Gulf racing livery label, as I am a car frother).
+In the meantime, we already had our mini me 50mL jars here and ready to go, so over the course of three weeks our team worked together in making this special one-off labelled edition (With the Ford GT40 - P1075 - Gulf racing livery label, as I am a car frother).
 As this wax spreads so well, this mini me jar will still be enough to do 4 to 5 cars, and could potentially last someone a couple of years, as long as it is stored in a cool environment.

 This mini me jar is only going to be available in the new All Aussie Bucket kit at autObarn stores.
 There are limited numbers of this bucket and once it’s sold out, it will be gone for good.
 You can read more about this kit by clicking here.

 Thank you for reading this article.
 It feels good to finally be able to share this first and long overdue paste wax.
 A lot of people will get to use and critique it as it's part of the new All Aussie Bucket kit, which incorporates a pretty epic system of products from our sheds that all works with this wax.
 We feel it will give Australian car fanatics the chance to use an awesome system of the latest car care and revisit an old traditional friend with its modern twist!
 We know it will not be for everyone, but if you're a car fanatic and anything like we are here, we are sure you'll love and enjoy using this new wax as much as we do too.